nautobot/cookiecutter-nautobot-app/nautobot-app-ssot/README.md

-# Nautobot App (Plugin)
+# Nautobot SSoT App

 ## Introduction

 > NOTE: If you're just getting started with using Cookiecutter, please refer back to the main [README](../README.md) to understand how Cookiecutter works.

-This Cookiecutter template provides a framework, also known as a **cookie**, for a Nautobot plugin that adheres to Network to Code's Development Standards.
+This Cookiecutter template provides a framework, also known as a **cookie**, for a Nautobot plugin that adheres to NTC's Development Standards.
 The cookie provides a development environment to develop and test your Nautobot plugin with that is provided by Docker Compose.

+The term SSoT, or Single Source of Truth, refers to the intention of using Nautobot to consolidate data from disparate Systems of Record to create a single resource for all automation needs.
+This is done by extending the [Nautobot SSoT framework](https://github.com/nautobot/nautobot-plugin-ssot) which uses the DiffSync library.
+This plug-in is built with the capability in mind to import and export data from your desired System of Record.

 ### IMPORTANT Cookie Notes